 Where does counselling happen?

 We offer outreach counselling services in the Nambucca Valley and Kempsey regions and can use a variety of natural settings to meet.
 You can nominate your preferred safe place in nature or we can suggest a suitable location near you.
 We also offer sessions in the comfort and safety of your own backyard or an office based setting in the community.
-Alternatively, we offer on-line counselling so you can dial in from your preferred meeting place at a time that suits you.

 How much does it cost?